1/4 Divided By 3 In Fraction

 The Mathematical Explanation: Reciprocals and Multiplicative Inverses

 The method of inverting and multiplying is grounded in the concept of reciprocals or multiplicative inverses.
+Practically speaking, for example, the reciprocal of 2 is 1/2, because 2 * (1/2) = 1.
+Still, the same principle applies to fractions.
 Two numbers are reciprocals if their product is 1.
-For example, the reciprocal of 2 is 1/2, because 2 * (1/2) = 1.
-The same principle applies to fractions.
 When we divide by a fraction, we are essentially multiplying by its reciprocal.

 This is because dividing by a number is the same as multiplying by its multiplicative inverse.
 This fundamental principle underpins many algebraic manipulations.